Hypothyroidism slows everything down

 What happens with an underactive thyroid?

 An underactive thyroid – the medical term is hypothyroidism – means that the production of thyroid hormones is reduced.
 As a result, the person lacks the hormones required to regulate the body's metabolism and other important functions.
-The TSH level, which signalises to the brain how many hormones need to be produced, is high in the case of an underactive thyroid.
+The body’s metabolism is then so slow that the patient can experience a wide variety of complaints, such as reduced stamina.
+In this case, one possible symptom of hypothyroidism is a low pulse.
+The TSH level signals to the brain how many hormones need to be produced.
+Hypothyroidism equates to a high TSH level.

-Basically, everything functions more slowly because the body is lacking the thyroid hormones it needs.
+Basically, everything functions more slowly because the body lacks the thyroid hormones it needs.

 1. The thyroid gland becomes enlarged, but functions poorly.